dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnPercentile75InRangeCheckSpec
+## ColumnMedianInRangeCheckSpec
-Column level check that ensures that the percentile 75 of values in a monitored column is in a set range.
+Column level check that ensures that the median of values in a monitored column is in a set range.